qarmin/system-info-collector/README.md

 ./system_info_collector --help
 ```

-## Running app when OS starts(Linux)
+## Running app when OS starts (Linux)

-Simple way to collect OS data from start, is to create simple systemd service.
+Simple way to collect OS data from start is to create a simple systemd service.

 To do this, copy app into `/usr/bin` folder and create folder for collected data